top of page

 Tickets & Pricing

-Due to it's location there is a limit of seating for only 50 people.
+Due to it's location there is limited seating for only 65 people.

 Concert Tickets are $150 each.
 This price is due to the unique location and the limited guest numbers.